steventopper/TransRot/README.md

     <li>Moves per Point: Number of attempted translations or rotations per temperature segment.</li>
     <li>Points per Tooth: Number of temperature segments within the first tooth.
 For example, if Points per Tooth is set to 4, the cluster will do [Moves per Point] translations or rotations at the maximum temperature, then the temperature will be reduced by 1/4 of the maximum temperature; this will repeat until the temperature is 0K at the end of the tooth.</li>
     <li>Points Added per Tooth: Each tooth beyond the first will have this many temperature segments added to the number used in the preceding tooth.
 If set to 0, every tooth will have the same number of temperature segments as was used within the first tooth.</li>
-    <li>Number of Teeth: Number of sawteeth, or the number of times the cluster will be reheated to some fraction of the initial maximum temperature.</li>
+    <li>Number of Teeth: Number of sawtooths, or the number of times the cluster will be reheated to some fraction of the initial maximum temperature.</li>
     <li>Temperature Decrease per Tooth: After each sawtooth, the temperature is set to the previous maximum temperature multiplied by this factor (must be less than 1).</li>
     <li>Max Translation Distance (Angstroms): Maximum distance that a particle can be translated in one move.</li>
     <li>Magwalk Translation Multiplication Factor: If magwalking occurs, Max Translation Distance will be multiplied by this factor each time a magnified translation is attempted.</li>